Fifth Generation

 Eldon has passed from the sufferings of this present time to the glory that is also to be revealed to us.

-His obituary was published in The Banner Press on November 9, 1989 in David City, Butler County, Nebraska, USA.
-83
+• His obituary was published in The Banner Press on 9 November 1989 in David City, Butler County, Nebraska, United States.
+94

-His obituary was published in The Lincoln Star in Lincoln, Lancaster County, Nebraska, USA.
-83
+• His obituary was published in The Lincoln Star in Lincoln, Lancaster County, Nebraska, United States.
+94

-His obituary was published in Columbus, Platte County, Nebraska, USA.
-83
+• His obituary was published in Columbus, Platte County, Nebraska, United States.
+94

 Marriage Notes: Charlotte and Elson were married in the First Christian Church in Kansas City, Kansas, USA.